Integrative Psychotherapy

 How Therapy Can Help You

-And yet, in order to survive, emotionally and, sometimes, physically, some of us early on needed to adapt our essence in order to fit into the systems around us.
-For some of us this meant pretending to be someone else entirely; for others, this meant dimming our lives and our lights, our creative interests and expressions.
+And yet, in order to survive, emotionally and, sometimes, physically, some of us early on needed to adapt in order to fit into the systems around us.
+For some this meant pretending to be someone else entirely; for others, this meant dimming our lives and our lights, our creative interests and expressions.
 In service of the biological and evolutionary need to belong, we ceased to belong to ourselves.

 ↓